FAR-Lab/Interactive-Lab-Hub/Lab 2/prep.md

 6. Boot the Pi by connecting it to a power source with USB-C connector.

-7. (Optional: if you are not living in The House and want to connect to a WiFi network that isn't Red Rover or The House.
-After booting the Pi with your newly written SD card, turn the Pi off, take the SD card again and put it in the reader and into your computer.
-You should see a file called "/etc/wpa_supplicant/wpa_supplicant.conf".
-Open this file with a text editor, such as Vim, TextEdit or SublimeText.
-You see that there is a list of WiFi login details in this file.
-Under "The House" and "Red Rover", add your home WiFi name and password to the bottom of the file.
-Save and reboot your Pi with your SD card in it.)

 ### Setting up your Pi to run in headless mode

 #### Connecting to your Pi remotely